Chuzzy99/SEN-413-PROJECT/README.md

 ## **🛠 Technologies Used**
 - **HTML, CSS, and JavaScript** for frontend development.
 - **LocalStorage** for saving student notes and timetables.
-- **HTML2PDF.js** for generating PDF reports in the GPA calculator.